What is an Apprenticeship?

 How long do Apprenticeships take?

 Apprenticeships can last from one to four years.
 Usually they take 12-24 months.
-The time it takes to reach the level of competence you need varies from one type of career to the next.
+The time it takes to reach the required level varies depending on apprenticeship and career.